papeldeorigami/dotvim/README.md

   - .vundle: vim modules.
 To change/disable modules, remove the folder "bundle" and vim will download everything specified in this file again.
   - .vimrc: the standard vim settings files.
 Here I define the color scheme to use, for instance.

-Installing eslint
+Installing eslint globally
 -------------------------

-Run these commands to install eslint based on airbnb config:
+Run these commands to install eslint based on airbnb config globally:

     npm install -g eslintme eslint_d fixmyjs